tomichj/user_time_zones/README.md

 * Insert `include UserTimeZones::User` into your `User` model.
 * Insert `include UserTimeZones::Controller` into your `ApplicationController`.

-Optional: include the javascript to calculate a new user's timezone in your `application.js`:
+Include the javascript to calculate a new user's timezone in your `application.js`:
 ```javascript
 //= require user_time_zones
 ```